 Prigge recommends businesses use the free B Impact Assessment as a framework for a TBL evaluation.
-It’s currently used by some big names, including Ben & Jerry’s, Etsy, Patagonia and Kickstarter.
+It’s currently used by companies like Ben & Jerry’s, Etsy, Patagonia and Kickstarter.

 “The assessment looks at every facet of your business, from your environmental impacts — including energy, water, waste and greenhouse gas emissions — to community impacts, health and wellness programs, employee benefits, employee diversity, equity, salary and many other factors,” Prigge said.

-If you’re not ready to complete the rigorous B-corp certification or jump headfirst into the triple bottom line, you can start by simply asking if your organization is truly creating value from a holistic standpoint, said Kyle J. Brost, CEO of Spark Insight Partners.
+If you’re not ready to complete the rigorous B-corp certification or jump headfirst into the triple bottom line, here are some ideas you can try instead.

 “With this consideration, you can truly maximize value,” he said, “because while the triple bottom line occasionally treats profit, people and planet distinctively, they are not mutually exclusive and improving in the right way in one area will positively impact your efforts in another.”